 On December 7, 2015, the vessel was reported for water pollution by Saint Maarten Nature Foundation.
-The organization’s staff contacted the harbor of St Maarten USVI and the local department of Maritime Affairs requiring an investigation for a wastewater dumping at the cruise terminal in the morning on December 5.
+The organization’s staff contacted the harbour of St Maarten USVI and the local department of Maritime Affairs requiring an investigation for wastewater dumping at the cruise terminal in the morning on December 5.

 Investigation showed that due to faulty equipment, the cruise ship’s wastewater tank overflowed and a significant amount of wastewater polluted the sea.
-Even tough incident report and pollution complaint were officially issued, due to the unavailability of a public prosecutor, the USCG issued only a warning and allowed the ship to depart without fine.
+Even though incident report and pollution complaint were officially issued, due to the unavailability of a public prosecutor, the USCG issued only a warning and allowed the ship to depart without fine.

 |08 November 2015||Crew / Passenger Injuries and Overboards|

 (overboard) On November 8, 2015, a 43-year-old female passenger was reported fell overboard and missing.
-The accident occurred while the ship was in the Mediterranean Sea and between Civitivecchia-Rome (Italy) and Portoferraio (Elba, Italy).
-Fortunately, the woman (of US origin) was rescued alive after being over an hour in open sea.
+The accident occurred while the ship was in the Mediterranean Sea and between Civitavecchia-Rome (Italy) and Portoferraio (Elba, Italy).
+Fortunately, the woman (of US origin) was rescued alive after being over an hour in the open sea.
 Investigation showed that before she jumped overboard, the woman had an argument with her boyfriend and was influenced by alcohol.

 |20 December 2006||Fire Accident|

 (Seabourn Spirit) On December 20, 2006, at ~7 am, the ship experienced a small fire accident right before the arrival in call port Hong Kong China.
 After docking, the vessel was approached by fire engines and a firefighting tugboat.
 Apparently, the crew managed the emergency appropriately and the assistance was not needed.

-(Seabourn Spirit / pirate attack) On November 5, 2005, the cruise ship carrying 115 passengers was approx 70 ml / 115 km off Somalia’s coast.
+(Seabourn Spirit/pirate attack) On November 5, 2005, the cruise ship carrying 115 passengers was approx 70 ml / 115 km off Somalia’s coast.
 At 5:50 am, the vessel was approached by two pirate skiffs (speedboats launched by a bigger ship).
-The attacking Somali pirates fired at the ship with machine guns and also with PRGs (rocket propelled grenades).
+The attacking Somali pirates fired at the ship with machine guns and also with PRGs (rocket-propelled grenades).
 One of the grenades wedged itself in a cruise cabin’s wall.
-The unexploded grenade was later disarmed by military crew from USS Gonzalez (Burke-class US Navy destroyer ship) sent to assist the cruise ship after the pirate attack.
+The unexploded grenade was later disarmed by the military crew from USS Gonzalez (Burke-class US Navy destroyer ship) sent to assist the cruise ship after the pirate attack.
 Reportedly, a second RPG bounced off the cruise ship’s stern.